Map

 Approximately 100,000 km2 (38,610 sq mi) of the Baltic's seafloor (a quarter of its total area) is a variable dead zone.
 The more saline (and therefore denser) water remains on the bottom, isolating it from surface waters and the atmosphere.
 This leads to decreased oxygen concentrations within the zone.
 It is mainly bacteria that grow in it, digesting organic material and releasing hydrogen sulfide.
 Because of this large anaerobic zone, the seafloor ecology differs from that of the neighboring Atlantic.

 After World War II, Germany had to be disarmed and large quantities of ammunition stockpiles were disposed directly into the Baltic Sea and the North Sea.
-Environmental experts and marine biologists warn that these ammunition dumps pose a major environmental threat with potentially life-threatening consequences to the health and safety of humans on the coastlines of these seas.[82]
+Environmental experts and marine biologists warn that these ammunition dumps pose an environmental threat with potentially life-threatening consequences to the health and safety of humans on the coastlines of these seas.[88]

 Economy